AliceO2Group/simulation/docs/generators/generatorso2.md

 ## Pythia8

-For Pythia8 there are 4 different options which can be directly called from the command line and can be used without specifying any further options.
+For Pythia8 there are 5 different options which can be directly called from the command line.

 ### pythia8